-Looking for the WOW Scholars Scholarship Application (renamed the Ernie Sylvester Community Service Scholarship)?
+Looking for the WOW Sylvester Scholars Scholarship Application?
 Click here.

-If you’ve shown a commitment to academics and community service during your high school career, WOW encourages you to apply for its Ernie Sylvester Community Service Scholarship.
+If so, WOW encourages you to apply for its WOW Sylvester Community Service Scholarship.

-Ernie Sylvester Community Service Scholarship (formerly the WOW Scholars Program) recognizes Westchase students whose high school careers reflect a commitment to both academics and community service.
-The scholarship was renamed this year after Greens resident Ernie Sylvester, whose life reflected a commitment of service to his country and to his beloved Westchase community.
+The WOW Sylvester Community Service Scholarship (formerly the WOW Scholars Program) recognizes Westchase students whose high school careers reflect a commitment to both academics and community service.
+The scholarship commemorates Greens resident Ernie Sylvester, whose life reflected a commitment of service to his country and to his beloved Westchase community.

-The Ernie Sylvester Community Service Scholarship, sponsored by WOW, is open to Westchase residents who are high school seniors (or home-schooled students) and who will attend their first year of college in 2016.
+The WOW Sylvester Community Service Scholarship is open to Westchase residents who are high school seniors (or home-schooled students) and who will attend their first year of college in 2017.
 Eligible Westchase students have a parent or guardian residing within the boundaries of the Westchase Community Association (WCA), including residents of the West Park Village Apartments and Lexington apartments.

 Since the inception of the program in 2006, the WOW Scholars program has awarded dozens of scholarships, ranging from $1,000 to $2,500, to Westchase college-bound students.
-Last year WOW awarded seven $2,500 scholarships; winners were featured in our June 2015 cover story.
+Last year WOW awarded eight $2,500 scholarships (scholarship awards may vary based on WOW income).
+The 2016 winners were featured in our June 2016 cover story.

 Interested students must fill out an application, which can be downloaded by logging onto http://www.WestchaseWOW.com and clicking on the link for WOW’s Sylvester Scholars, located at the very bottom of the homepage after WOW Info.
-The completed application and supporting materials must be postmarked by Monday, Feb.
-15, 2016.
+The completed application and supporting materials must be postmarked no later than Monday, Feb.
+15, 2017.